Lecture 1. Introduction to Mammals. Notes Slides.

 Rowe (1988).
 The argument for a crown-group definition of Mammalia.

 Ruta et al. (2013).
-A very recent paper that uses my preferred definition of Mammalia.
+A recent paper that uses my preferred (based on stability) definition of Mammalia.

 O'Leary et al. (2013).
-This paper argues that placental mammals did not diversify until after the dinosaur extinction at the end of the Cretaceous.
-(I think they're wrong, and the reasons are presented here.)
+This paper argues that placental mammals did not radiate until after the dinosaur extinction at the end of the Cretaceous.
+(I think they're wrong, and the reasons are presented here and here.)

 Hu et al. (2005).